-Anna Vigeland works by turns as a researcher, performer, choreographer, director and co-director, writer and co-writer, arts facilitator, and translator.
+Anna Vigeland makes and collaborates on performance projects and works by turns as a researcher, performer, choreographer, and translator.

 Her current research project works with other people's memories of once-live shows.
 Her past performance work has been developed, co-developed, and presented at the Arctic Cultural Centre (Norway), Alta Stagione Festival (Italy), InTeatro Festival (Italy), Kinitiras (Greece), NYC Aerial Dance Festival, Chicago Contemporary Circus Festival, Dom Kulture Čačak (Serbia), and in a series of outdoor festivals in Bulgaria.

 As a collaborator on others’ projects: Anna spent three seasons as circus choreographer with sailing theater Caravan Stage; translated performances (live translation during Philippe Goudard's 2021 performance of his play, “Du côté de la vie” in Montreal,